 From Windsor Castle gate to the foot of the The Copper Horse (statue of King George III), The Long Walk is a This tree-lined avenue that measures 2.64 miles.
 It is one of the most iconic features of Windsor Great Park.

 Legend has it that Snow Hill was where King Henry VIII waited for news of the execution of his second wife, Queen Anne Boleyn.
-The path we see today only came into existance during the reign of King Charles II who had taken inspiration from the grand gardens at Versailles near Paris.
+The path we see today only came into existence during the reign of King Charles II who had taken inspiration from the grand gardens at Versailles near Paris.

 Queen Anne had a road constructed down the avenue in 1710 so that coaches could travel through the park on a smooth surface.
 A little way down from the Castle, the Long Walk is crossed by the Albert Road where we will take in the view back towards Windsor Castle.